 “We are thrilled to offer a flexible program that accommodates the working student through a Second Saturday hybrid approach,” added Dr. Willhite.
 “Students will experience the faculty connection TWU is known for the second Saturday of each month while progressing through much of the program content on their own schedule in an online environment.”

 The hybrid format allows for students all over the region to commit a small amount of time to travel, outside of the normal working schedule, while completing online coursework no matter their location.

 Candidates currently teaching are also eligible for a job-embedded program track, which eliminates the student teaching requirement, thus shortening the program by 3-6 months.

 “The Education Department at TWU is proud of our long history of producing high quality, classroom-ready teachers, and we are excited to now offer another route to licensure for future teachers in the region,” concluded Dr. Willhite.

-For more information on the MAT program, or to apply, visit www.tnwesleyan.edu/MAT.
+For more information on the MAT program, or to apply, visit our MAT webpage.